GsTYPO3/ddev-typo3-src/README.md

 * Install Docker and DDEV Local (and on Windows also Git)
 * Download and extract [this repository](https://github.com/GsTYPO3/ddev-typo3-src/archive/master.zip)
 * Open a shell, head to the installation folder created before and run `ddev start`

+Please note there are various branches and tags for TYPO3 9.5.x and 10.4.x.

 A new browser window opens and shows you the TYPO3 Install Tool.
 Follow the installation steps, most of the settings are already preconfigured by DDEV